Shaiphali123/sql-15-day-challenge/index.md

 # 📊 SQL 15-Day Challenge with Shaivi Connect

 👋 Welcome to the **SQL 15-Day Challenge** — your step-by-step journey to mastering SQL from basics to advanced!
-Whether you're a beginner or prepping for interviews, this series is tailored just for you. 🚀
+Whether you're a beginner or preparing for interviews, this series is tailored just for you. 🚀

 ---